boazbk/tcs/lec_06a_universality.md

 In particular, $U$ can even be used to evaluate itself!
 This notion of _self reference_ will appear time and again in this course, and as we will see, leads to several counterintuitive phenomena in computing.

-Because we can easily transform a NAND<< program into a NAND-TM program, this means that even the seemingly "weaker" NAND-TM programming language is powerful enough to simulate NAND<< programs.
+Because we can easily transform a NAND-RAM program into a NAND-TM program, this means that even the seemingly "weaker" NAND-TM programming language is powerful enough to simulate NAND-RAM programs.
 Indeed, as we already alluded to before, NAND-TM is powerful enough to simulate also all other standard programming languages such as  Python, C, Lisp, etc.